sam-ross2048/password-cracker/README.md

 passwords that have been hashed to a SHA256 value.
 Can be used to test generated passwords against existing SHA256 hashes, or to simply generate a finite number of guesses.

-In order to run the program:
+In order to run the program:\n
-In the command line: 'make'
+In the command line: 'make'\n
 Followed by: ./crack {any arguments you wish to include}

 If crack is run with no arguments, it should generate guesses, and test them against the